-Learn Google Shopping From a Users Perspective
+Learn Google Shopping From a User’s Perspective

-Learn Google Shopping from a New Advertisers Perspective
+Learn Google Shopping from a New Advertiser’s Perspective

 Google Shopping Ads are the same thing as product listing ads (PLAs).
-There is no difference between the two, they have the same meaning but the name PLA did make it absolutely clear that you are advertising your product listings.
-This is still true for Google Shopping Ads, the ads come from a retailers product listings.
+There is no difference between the two, they have the same meaning but the name PLA does make it absolutely clear that you are advertising your product listings.
+This is still true for Google Shopping Ads, the ads come from a retailer’s product listings.
 Before you can run a Google Shopping campaign, you need to get your products into Google.

 How to Get Products into Google?

 To get your products into Google you need to set up a Google Merchant Center account.
 Once you have set up your Merchant Center account you will need to claim your website.
 The process of claiming a website is there to prove that you have the authority to advertise a particular website.
-The last step is to get your products into Merchant Center so that they are accurate and kept up-to-date.
+The last step is to get your products into the Merchant Center so that they are accurate and kept up-to-date.

 How to Start Google Shopping Ads

-This part happens in AdWords after you have set up your Merchant Center account and linked it your AdWords account.
+This part happens in AdWords after you have set up your Merchant Center account and linked it to your AdWords account.
 You create a Shopping campaign in AdWords, select the Merchant Center account ID, select the bid strategy and finally create the ad groups and product groups.

-Understanding the relationship between AdWords and Google Merchant Center is the first step.
+Understanding the relationship between AdWords and Google Merchant Center is the first step

 - Merchant Center is where you list your products